gpropf/clarity/README.md

 ### Future Directions ###

+#### Interface Builder ####

+The `TestFramework` class could become a full blown interface builder.
+The idea is to use SVG to create a graphical representations of the nodes and have click and drag capability allowing you to create and destroy data links.
+An "emit source" button would allow you to produce compile-able C++ code once you get things working.
+While thinking about representing each node as a little circle or something in SVG I realized that we would need to solve a more general problem which is how to maintain "node mappings" of collections of things to collections of nodes.
+Things like the select boxes with each option being an actual Option node are an obvious application.
+Basically there needs to be a sort of Clarity event system with events like "nodeCreated" and "nodeDestroyed" that would fire when things changed in the data.
+Keeping the factories around and allowing them to respond to and generate these events might be necessary.

+##### Merge Switchboard and Factory? #####

+The "switchboard" static map in `ClarityNode` was an early hack that I came up with when I couldn't work out how to store a pointer to the `ClarityNode` that owned each `CLElement` in that `CLElement` even using allow_raw_pointers().
+My initial plan had always been to store such a pointer so that things like eventListeners could directly alter the C++ data.
+I eventually figured it out but the switchboard remains useful for things like the node list method and is now a pretty low level part of the system.
+It might be a good idea to keep the switchboard concept alive but have each `CLNF` store a pointer to all the nodes it builds.
+When we use a factory to create a new node this can potentially send messages to other nodes it has built.
+The example of adding an option to a select box again comes to mind but this could also be used to update things like the proposed interface builder above.

 #### Web Templates? ####

 There is of course the possibility of developing something akin to React's JSX pages for Clarity (CSX pages?) but the problem with creating a novel template language is that editors will not initially support it.
 Losing autocompletion or automatic syntax checking is a pretty high price to pay just to have your C++ code and HTML/CSS all together in one place.
 Maybe if the library gets enough mindshare that people are willing to write VSCode or Vim/Emacs extensions for it...